Breast Lift Surgery

 Week 2 – 6

-After 2 weeks, you should be able to continue with sports that do not involve a lot of vigorous movement, for example, cycling.
+After 2 weeks, you should be able to begin any sports like cycling that do not involve a lot of vigorous movement.

 After week 6